 - (iii) Walt Whitman in 'Animals' shows his preference for living with animals.
 Justify. - (iv) Write a brief character sketch of Lomov.
 (The Proposal) - (v) What are the essential qualities for becoming a scientist, according to Ebright's teacher?
 (The Making of a Scientist) - (vi) Describe the feelings of the young lawyer when he came to know the reality of the hack driver. - (vii) What attracts visitors to Coorg?
 (Glimpses of India) - 7.
-Answer any two of the following in about 100 120 words each:
+Answer any two of the following in about 120 words each :

-- (i) Write a brief character sketch of Natalya.
-(The Proposal) - (ii) Imagine you are Bholi and you have been invited to give a speech on the importance of girl education.
+- (i) Matilda realised that one little act of negligence can lead to total ruin.
+What do you learn from this and how would you move on in life?
+(The Necklace) - (ii) Imagine you are Bholi and you have been invited to give a speech on the importance of girl education.
 Write the speech on 'Girl Education and Empowerment'. - (iii) Valli was a mature girl and ahead of her age.
 Justify the statement with evidence from the text.
 (Madam Rides the Bus)